 The ingredients are straightforward:

-fresh blackberries (these are normally ripe from mid-August into the Autumn, unless you have a really sunny Summer like we just did…) - go out and pick loads, there are so many things you can do with them!
+- fresh blackberries (these are normally ripe from mid-August into the Autumn) – go out and pick loads, there are so many things you can do with them!
 You can also buy blackberries from supermarkets if you’ve missed blackberrying season.
-We won’t judge, but we do recommend setting a reminder for next year!
+I won’t judge, but I do recommend setting a reminder for next year!

-Sugar - caster sugar (supermarket home brand is fine) or in our case we had some palm sugar that had been sitting at the back of a cupboard so we whacked that in as well.
+- Sugar – caster sugar (supermarket home brand is fine) or in my case I had some palm sugar that had been sitting at the back of a cupboard so I just whacked that in as well.

 As well as being easy, this is also hella cheap compared to what you could be spending on a similar product elsewhere.
-We just saw a bottle of Blackberry Whisky on sale for £55 per litre …!
-Considering ours cost £11.30 (£11 for the whisky, and roughly £0.30p for the sugar we used) that’s pretty extravagant!
+I just saw a bottle of Blackberry Whisky on sale for £55 per litre …!
+Considering mine cost £11.30 (£11 for the whisky, and roughly £0.30p for the sugar I used) that’s pretty extravagant!

-As it’s such a long wait time before this is ready we also recommend you make in bulk as far as possible.
-Trust us, the second you taste it, you’ll wish you’d made another one.
-We realised this in June, and had to wait another eight weeks before the blackberries were ready to start our next batch!
+As it’s such a long wait time before this is ready I also recommend you make in bulk as far as possible.
+Trust me, the second you taste it, you’ll wish you’d made another one.
+I realised this last June, and had to wait another eight weeks before the blackberries were ready to start my next batch!

 - Bog standard blended whisky